Kathoey: Social context

 Kathoeys are more visible and more accepted in Thai culture than transgender people are in other countries in the world.
 Several popular Thai models, singers, and movie stars are kathoeys, and Thai newspapers often print photographs of the winners of female and kathoey beauty contests side by side.
 The phenomenon is not restricted to urban areas; there are kathoeys in most villages, and kathoey beauty contests are commonly held as part of local fairs.

-A common stereotype is that older, well-off kathoey provide financial support to young men with whom they are in romantic relationships.
+A common stereotype is that older, well-off kathoeys provide financial support to young men with whom they are in romantic relationships.

 Kathoeys currently face many social and legal impediments.
 Families (and especially fathers) are typically disappointed if a child becomes a kathoey, and kathoeys often have to face the prospect of disclosing their birth sex.
-However, kathoey generally have greater acceptance in Thailand than most other East Asian countries.
+However, kathoeys generally have greater acceptance in Thailand than most other East Asian countries.
 Problems can also arise in regards to access to amenities and gender allocation.

 Employment

-Many kathoey work in predominately female occupations, such as in shops, restaurants, and beauty salons, but also in factories (a reflection of Thailand's high proportion of female industrial workers).
+Many kathoeys work in predominately female occupations, such as in shops, restaurants, and beauty salons, but also in factories (a reflection of Thailand's high proportion of female industrial workers).
 Discrimination in employment is rampant as many perceive kathoeys as having mental problems and refuse to hire them.
-For this reason, many kathoeys are only able to find work in sex and entertainment industries.
+In addition, the difficulty for kathoeys to change their gender marker on official documentation makes finding employment harder.
+For these reasons, many kathoeys are only able to find work in sex and entertainment industries.
 These sorts of jobs include tourist centers, cabarets, and sex work.
 Kathoeys who work in the tourism sector must conform to a physical image that is preferred by tourists.
 Kathoeys who obtain jobs in the civil service sector are required to wear uniforms coinciding with their assigned sex of male.
+In 2011, the short-lived airline P.C.
+Air began hiring kathoeys as flight attendants.
+32.

+In rural areas in northern Thailand, some kathoeys have acquired jobs picking fruit from trees.
+According to rural traditions men and women perform separate roles in the process of collecting fruit.
+Men climb trees while women collect fruit in baskets below.
+However, kathoeys are allowed to perform both roles.
+Kathoeys in rural areas in northern Thailand have begun acquiring jobs as spirit mediums as well.

 Education

 Many schools teach students that being transgender is wrong and a form of sexual deviancy.
 Thai schools utilize gendered uniforms as well.
-In 2015, Bangkok University revised its uniform guidelines to allow transgender students to wear the uniform of their preferred gender, however, many other institutions still force transgender students to wear the uniform that matches their assigned sex.
+In 2015, Bangkok University revised its uniform guidelines to allow transgender students to wear the uniform of their preferred gender; however, many other institutions still mandate transgender students to wear the uniform that matches their assigned sex.
+Several kathoey and transgender women choose which schools to attend based mainly on the ability to wear the gendered school uniform they prefer.
+Some kathoeys report facing violence and discrimination from both their classmates and their teachers at all levels of schooling due to them being a kathoey.
+This has led to some dropping out or changing schools.